jefftriplett/presentations/2025-pytexas/slides/500-section.md

-# Section 2: Using Claude Code with Code
+## Section 2: Using Claude Code with Code

 ---

 # How I view Agentic Coding

 > Prompts are Code.
-> Code is Bytecode.

----

-# Tips & Best Practices